mihirchronicles/mihirchronicles.github.io/content/bookshelf/elements-of-style.md

 ## I. Brief Summary

 An essential manual which offers practical advice on improving writing skills and writing style.
-The Elements of Style is short, precise, and to the point—keeping it with the rules of brevity and clarity it promotes.
+The Elements of Style is short, precise, and to the point-keeping it with the rules of brevity and clarity it promotes.
 According to Strunk, students learn better through their own work and tailored instruction, as opposed to wading through large textbooks.

 ## II.
 Big Ideas